Let’s Talk About Sunglasses

 - Block intense/bright light to improve your comfort and reduce squinting which leads to wrinkles/crow’s feet.

-- Reduce glare (including reflected rays off water and snow) to improve your visual comfort.
+- Polarized lenses reduce glare (including reflected rays off water and snow) to improve your visual comfort.

-- Eliminate specific light ray frequencies to enhance contrast/improve clarity.
+- Polarization eliminates specific light ray frequencies to enhance contrast/improve clarity.

 - Look cool!